monomelodies/dbmover/README.md

 > Best practice: leave the config file out of source control, e.g. by adding it
 > to `.gitignore`.
 The database connection credentials will change seldom (if
 > ever) so setting this up should mostly be a one-time manual operation.

+The optional `"ignore"` entry can contain an array of regexes of objects to ignore during the migration (e.g. when your application automatically creates tables for cached data or something).
+The regular expressions are injected into PHP's `preg_match` verbatim so should also contain delimiters.
+They are checked for all objects (tables, views, procedures etc.).

 After defining the config file, run the executable from that same location: